aurimas13/Machine-Learning-Goodness/README.md

 + Finished 'Grokking Algorithms: An illustrated guide for programmers and other curious people' by Aditya Y. Bhargava that can be found as item **1** [here](#worthy-books).
 Recommend it highly as algorithms are explained simply through visualisations and some usage of algorithms in ML is visualised as well.
 Loved it.
-Also began another technical book of Steven Skiena's'Algorithm Design Manual' to hone expertise on algorithms further as found as item **2** [here](#worthy-books) with videos that complement the book [here](https://www3.cs.stonybrook.edu/~skiena/373/videos/).
+Also began another technical book of Steven Skiena's 'Algorithm Design Manual' to hone expertise on algorithms further as found as item **2** [here](#worthy-books) with videos that complement the book [here](https://www3.cs.stonybrook.edu/~skiena/373/videos/).